 About this time, a group of active birders who were members of MOS and ANS came together to form the Montgomery County Chapter (MCC) of MOS.
 Founded and organized by Carl W. Carlson and Sarah Baker, the new chapter first met in October 1964.
 In March 1965, its first annual meeting drew 63 members.
 On March 21, 1965, Carl Carlson led the new chapter’s first field trip, along the C&O Canal from Potomac to Sycamore Landing.
 The Chapter’s newsletter (now called The Chat) first appeared in 1967.

 In 2003 the name of the chapter was changed from Montgomery County Chapter/MOS to Montgomery Bird Club, a Chapter of the Maryland Ornithological Society.
-Today, membership stands at about 220.
-Since the club’s founding in 1965, 31 individuals have served as president of the club.
+Today, membership is over 300.
+Since the club’s founding in 1964, 32 individuals have served as president of the club.